Three formulas for CSM classes of open quiver loci: Computing CSM classes of open quiver loci

-\begin{definition} Given a rank matrix $\mathbf{r}$, let $\perm(\mathbf{r})$ denote the set of all permutations such that each block contains the same number of 1 entries as the corresponding block in $z(\mathbf{r})$. \end{definition} \begin{example} For the quiver $A_2$ with $V=(\C^1,\C^2)$, let $\mathbf{r}= $.
-The associated block rank conditions are $~ .$ Now
+We begin by establishing an analogue of Proposition \ref{prop:zeliso} for open quiver loci.
+We can no longer use $z(\mathbf{r})$ to encode a given rank array $\mathbf{r}$ into rank conditions on the matrices in the image of the Zelevinsky map.
+Instead, we must consider every permutation satisfying the block rank conditions given by $\mathbf{r}$, as described in the discussion after Proposition \ref{prop:zeliso}. \begin{definition} Given a rank array $\mathbf{r}$ for $V$ as in Section \ref{subsec:qdefs}, write $d=r_0+\dots+r_n$ as in Section \ref{sec:zel}.
+We denote by $\perm(\mathbf{r})$ the set of all permutations $w \in S_d$ such that, viewing $w$ as a block matrix like $z(\mathbf{r})$, each block of $w$ contains the same number of 1 entries as the corresponding block of $z(\mathbf{r})$. \end{definition} \begin{example} For the quiver $A_2$ with $V=(\C^1,\C^2)$, let $\mathbf{r}= .$ The associated block rank conditions are $~ .$ Now